From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Related Work

-How a government organizes its justice system often reflects its broader mode of governance.
-In \textit{The Faces of Justice and State Authority}~\cite{damaska1986faces}, Damaska analyzes this relationship by identifying two key dimensions: the organization of government and the legitimate function of government.
-When government authority is centralized and hierarchical, and the government takes an active role in steering society, it tends to adopt an inquisitorial approach, which grants the government more authority to advance its objectives.
-In contrast, when governance is decentralized and the government limits its role to only supporting social self-regulation, an adversarial model is preferred, as the government delegates more responsibility to individuals and primarily serves as a neutral dispute resolver.
+How a government organizes its justice system reflects its broader mode of governance.
+In the book \textit{The Faces of Justice and State Authority}~\cite{damaska1986faces}, Damaska identifies two key dimensions: the organization of government and the legitimate function of government. \revisecomment{Strength the claim }{When government authority is centralized and hierarchical~\citep[pp.~47--56]{damaska1986faces}, and the government takes an active role in implementing policies~\citep[pp.~154--168]{damaska1986faces}, legal systems tend to favor inquisitorial approaches, which grants the government more authority to advance its objectives.
+In contrast, when governance is decentralized~\citep[pp.~57--66]{damaska1986faces} and the government limits its role to only resolving conflicts~\citep[pp.~109--135]{damaska1986faces}~\cite{gabrieli2022conflict}, an adversarial model is more likely to be preferred, as the government delegates more responsibility to individuals and primarily serves as a neutral dispute resolver.} In this work, we examine the inquisitorial practices within current reporting systems and explore a new design space for incorporating more adversarial elements.

-\textbf{Drawing on this body of comparative law literature, we argue that online reporting systems predominantly follow an inquisitorial model}.
-First, moderators have the utmost authority in gathering evidence, communicating with bystanders, and making the final decision~\cite{jiang2019moderation, cai2021after, crawford2016flag}.
-They also maintain intentionally vague community policies to allow flexible interpretation when enforcing these policies~\cite{jiang2023trade}.
-Second, users have limited input into the reporting process and often complain about its opaqueness and complexity~\cite{crawford2016flag, kou2021flag}.

-The inquisitorial nature of online reporting systems has its roots in the autocratic governance structure prevalent on many online platforms~\cite{zhang2020policykit, schneider2022admins}, where platform and community administrators and moderators have broad privileges over regular users and actively enforce community norms~\cite{seering2019moderator}.
-While some platforms have begun experimenting with more decentralized governance~\cite{jhaver2023decentralizing}, most platforms and communities still default to an inquisitorial reporting system, which may no longer align with their evolving governance structure.
-In this work, we examine the inquisitorial practices within current reporting systems and explore a new design space for incorporating more adversarial elements.